AdrianVasiliu/deliteful/docs/Combobox.md

 ### Multichannel responsivness

-The Combobox widget is multichannel responsive: the popup is displayed on large screens (desktop-like) below/above the main element, while on small and medium screens (phone-like and tablet-like), to optimize the usage of the available space, the popup is displayed in a centered overlay (an instance of `deliteful/Combobox/ComboPopup` is used in this case).
+The widget provides multichannel rendering: the popup is displayed on large screens (desktop-like) below/above the main element, while on small and medium screens (phone-like and tablet-like), to optimize the usage of the available space, the popup is displayed in a centered overlay (an instance of `deliteful/Combobox/ComboPopup` is used in this case).

-The channel is controlled by the value of the `has()` channel flags set by `deliteful/features` using CSS media queries.
+The channel is controlled by the value of the `has()` channel flags set by `deliteful/features` using CSS media queries depending on the screen size.
 See the [`deliteful/features`](/deliteful/docs/master/features.md) documentation for information about how to configure the channel and about how to customize the values of the screen size breakpoints used by the media queries.